Kickball Rules

 • A “challenge” is considered a contest of a call and includes any query of any ref's decision that interrupts or slows the process of the game for the purposes of revising a ref’s decision.

-• Clarification of a rule is not a challenge.
-However, if a captain chooses to argue the specific call, thereby halting play, this will be considered a challenge
+• Clarification of a rule, or a claim by a captain that a rule has been applied incorrectly, is not a challenge.
+However, if a captain chooses to argue the specific call, thereby halting play, this will be considered a challenge.

 • A claim of improper kicking order must be made to the Head Referee who will make the final determination: